w3f/PSPs/PSPs/drafts/psp-48.md

 | memory_memcpy_score         | UINT   | YES      |                                |
 | disk_sequential_write_score | UINT   | NO       |                                |
 | disk_random_write_score     | UINT   | NO       |                                |

+## Recommended Behavior

+The telemetry protocol of a Polkadot Host implementation can behave according to its own rules.
+However, this section describes the recommended behavior that the implementation _should_ abide by, as is reflected in the substrate implementation.

+* The `system.connected` message should be sent once when the telemetry client starts, respectively on (re-)connection to the telemetry server.
+* The `system.interval` message should be sent every five seconds.
+* The `block.import` message should be sent everytime a block is imported when the client is _fully synced_.
+The message should **NOT** be sent during sync in order not to spam the telemetry server.
+While the client is syncing, this message should be sent every 10 blocks.
+* The `notify.finalized` message should be sent everytime a _finalized_ block is imported when the client is _fully synced_.
+This message should **NOT** be sent during sync in order not to spam the telemetry server.
+This message should also trigger a `block.import` message.

 ## Copyright